Influencer Marketing explained

 Influencer marketing: This article explains the concept of influencer marketing in a practical way.
+This article contains a general definition of influencer marketing, different strategie, practical examples and the steps to aply it.
 After reading you will understand the basics of this powerful marketing tool.
+Enjoy reading!

 What is influencer marketing?

 Influencer marketing (IM) is a form of marketing that involves the use of key public figures to promote a brand or product.
 These so-called opinion leaders often have an extensive network of followers and fans that give companies access to an enormous reach.